 One hundred sixty-eight males who underwent GreenLight laser prostatectomy were included in our study.
-Patients that met the following conditions were excluded: previous surgery for bladder outlet obstruction, previous history of prostate cancer, presence of a urethral stricture or an active urinary tract infection.
+Patients that met the following conditions were excluded: previous surgery for bladder outlet obstruction, previous history of prostate cancer, presence of a urethral stricture or an active UTI.
 Additionally, individuals with a history of neurogenic bladder or any neurologic disease, such as uncontrolled diabetes, as well as those who had undergone previous spine or pelvic surgery, were also excluded from the study.

-Patient demographics and outcome measures were documented, such as indications for the procedure, median urinary volume drained or median PVR before catheterization or GreenLight laser prostatectomy.
-CUR was defined as PVR >300 mL in males able to void and initial catheter drainage >1,000 mL in males unable to void, in the absence of pain8.
-Urodynamics (UDS) did not factor into the process of patient selection before performing laser prostatectomy on men non-neurogenic CUR.
+Patient demographics and outcome measures were documented, such as indications for the procedure, median urinary volume drained, or median PVR before catheterization or GreenLight laser prostatectomy.
+CUR was defined as PVR >300 mL in males able to void and initial catheter drainage >1000 mL in males unable to void, in the absence of pain.8 Urodynamics (UDS) did not factor into the process of patient selection before performing laser prostatectomy on men with non-neurogenic CUR.

-Various questionnaires were given to the participants to assess their IPSS and QoL.
-A comprehensive physical exam that included a digital rectal exam (DRE) and a focused neurological assessment was performed.
-All patients underwent basic laboratory testing, including PSA, uroflowmetry, PVR, and TRUS, to estimate prostate volume.
-If medically feasible, patients were instructed to temporarily hold their anticoagulant and antiplatelet medications prior to surgery for 3 and 7 days, respectively.
+Various questionnaires were given to the participants to assess their International Prostate Symptom

+Score (IPSS) and QoL.
+A comprehensive physical exam that included a digital rectal exam (DRE) and a focused neurologic assessment was performed.
+All patients underwent basic laboratory testing, including prostate-specific antigen (PSA), uroflowmetry, PVR, and transrectal ultrasound (TRUS), to estimate prostate volume.
+If medically feasible, patients were instructed to temporarily hold their anticoagulant and antiplatelet medications prior to surgery for three and seven days, respectively.
 Intraoperative parameters, postoperative outcomes, disposition, and readmission data were collected and analyzed.